Intervals Developers

 Best practices

-• Always check hasMore before requesting additional pages
+• Always check hasMore before requesting another page

 • Choose a limit that balances performance and usability — smaller pages for real-time UIs, larger for bulk processing